Awointa/tikka-contracts/README.md

 ### **🎲 On-Chain Winner Selection (Demo)**

--   Deterministic winner selection derived from ledger data
+-   Deterministic winner selection derived from ledger data (timestamp + sequence)
 -   Simple and transparent process for a demo contract
 -   Designed for clarity, not production-grade randomness